-For more than a decade I’ve been publishing blog posts about design, art, and other things loosely related to creativity.
-It’s one way to help me learn about different design approaches, new tools, clever ideas — that type of thing.
-All useful when working with clients.
+For more than a decade I’ve been publishing blog posts about design, art, and other creative topics.
+It’s one way to help me learn about different design approaches, new tools, clever ideas, inspiring work — useful when collaborating with clients.

 Advice for design students

 In January 2008 I started a second blog.
 The logo-related focus of my second blog led to an email from US publisher Peachpit, asking if I’d write with them.
-A year later and the first edition of the Logo Design Love book was published — now a second edition in ten languages.
+A year later and the first edition of the Logo Design Love book was published — now a second edition in eleven languages.

 Identity style guides from around the world

 This one’s all about the work of others.
 Talented designers and studios around the world have kindly contributed their identity case studies, sharing insights into the hows and whys of the work they produce.